Some things to expect when travelling through India

 Doorman: Rs50-100 to the doorman upon your departure

-TAXIS: There’s no need to tip taxi or auto rickshaw drivers – they will probably be overcharging you anyway!
+There’s generally no need to tip taxi or rickshaw drivers unless they’ve gone over and above the call of duty – they will probably be overcharging you anyway!

 Camera/video camera fees are charged at many sights and monuments.